- know what you want and why

 Don’t Set the Target Too Small

-The most common mistake I see is a candidate aiming for a job which either doesn’t exist or for which there are only one or two possibilities.
+The most common mistake we see is a candidate aiming for a job which either doesn’t exist or for which there are only one or two possibilities.
 This is the exact parallel to a hiring manager setting out to find the perfect candidate.
-Nothing but a recipe for frustration…
+There is no perfect job or perfect candidate.
+Instead, focus on the best job and best fit.
+Don’t set yourself up for frustration.

 Manage Your Time